Protocol, Regulations and Customs for

 - NO PERSON is permitted to wear any official medal which has not been awarded to them (with the exception of a deceased relatives medals, as described above).
 To do so is an offence contrary to Section 46 of the Military Decorations and Distinctive Badges Act 1918 from which criminal proceedings can be initiated.

-- NO PERSON is permitted to wear the insignia of any Royal Honour such as a neck decoration. badge, sash, sash badge or breast star, other than the recipient (even if the recipient is deceased).
+- NO PERSON is permitted to wear the insignia of any Royal Honour or State award such as a neck decoration, badge, sash, sash badge or breast star, other than the recipient (even if the recipient is deceased).

 - NO PERSON is permitted to wear the medals of a living Veteran (includes children wearing miniature medals).